turingschool/curriculum/source/projects/apicurious.markdown

 As we look through your project we're assessing these areas of focus:

-* APIs - consuming and providing
+* APIs - using good programming techniques to manage consumption of an API
 * Interface - light view templates, logical and clean UX
 * Test Driven Development - testing at multiple levels